 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-Kohler disease is considered to be a rare condition.
-To our knowledge, there is currently no accurate data available regarding its prevalence.
-The condition is five times more common in boys than girls.
-However, girls with this condition are often younger than affected boys; this is presumably due to the earlier onset of ossification in girls.
+Kohler disease is considered a rare condition.
+To our knowledge, there are currently no accurate estimates of its prevalence.
+The condition is much more common in boys than girls.
+However, girls with this condition are often younger than affected boys; this is presumably due to the earlier onset of ossification (the hardening of bones) in girls.